Michedev/DDPMs-Pytorch/readme.md

        anaconda-project run train

    By default, the version of trained DDPM is from "Improved Denoising Diffusion Probabilistic Models" paper on MNIST dataset.
-   You can switch to the original DDPM by disabling the vlb with the following command:
+   You can switch to the original DDPM by disabling the variational lower bound with the following command:

        anaconda-project run train model.vlb=False

    You can also train the DDPM with the Classifier-free Diffusion Guidance by changing the model:

        anaconda-project run train model=unet_class_conditioned